Computing

 Implementation

-Information and communication technology is an integral part of the national curriculum and is a key skill for everyday life.
+Computing is an integral part of the National Curriculum and is a key skill for everyday life.
 Computers, tablets, digital and video cameras are a few of the tools that can be used to acquire, organise, store, manipulate, interpret, communicate and present information.
 At Over Hall, we recognise that pupils are entitled to quality hardware and software and a structured and progressive approach to the learning of the skills needed to enable them to use it effectively.
-We have learnpads available in all classrooms and seek to maximise their use in all areas of learning.
+We have a range of iPads, Chrome Books and Laptops available in all classrooms and seek to maximise their use in all areas of learning.

 Following the National Curriculum strands for Computing our children are provided with the following opportunities.